 - Make it available to relevant personnel.

-Implementing privacy by design
+Implementing privacy by design and default

 Now that you understand the GDPR’s data privacy and data protection principles, you must assess whether your organisation is compliant.